Skip to Content

 Sharing is caring!

-This easy homemade hot fudge sauce goes perfect over ice cream, in your coffee, and more!
+This easy homemade hot fudge sauce goes perfectly over ice cream, in your coffee, and more!
 No more having to run to the store to grab a bottle, just make your own at home.

 During the summer months, we eat a lot of ice cream and drink a lot of iced coffee recipes (don't believe me?
 Click this link to get my recipe for my Coldbrew coffee concentrate).

-Seriously — the possibilites are endless.
+Seriously — the possibilities are endless.

 • 1/3 cup unsalted butter